-The IF function can be nested, when you have multiple conditions to meet.
-The FALSE value is being replaced by another If function to make a further test.
-For example, look at the formula below.
+The IF function in Excel can be nested, when you have multiple conditions to meet.
+The FALSE value is being replaced by another IF function to make a further test.

 1a.
-If cell A1 equals 1, the function returns Bad.
+If cell A1 equals 1, the formula returns Bad.

 1b.
-If cell A1 equals 2, the function returns Good.
+If cell A1 equals 2, the formula returns Good.

 1c.
-If cell A1 equals 3, the function returns Excellent.
+If cell A1 equals 3, the formula returns Excellent.

 1d.
-If cell A1 equals another value, the function returns No Valid Score.
+If cell A1 equals another value, the formula returns No Valid Score.

 Here's another example.

 2b.
-If cell A1 is greater than 10 and less or equal to 20, the function returns 700.
+If cell A1 is greater than 10 and less or equal to 20, the formula returns 700.

 Note: to slightly change the boundaries, you might want to use "<" instead of "<=" in your own formula.